amitsaha/raspi-guide/chap1/raspi_1.rst

 See http://500px.com/amitsaha/sets/raspberry_pi for more images of the Raspberry Pi.

-For the rest of this article, and later ones I will refer to the Raspberry Pi as Pi.
+For the rest of this chapter, and later ones I will refer to the Raspberry Pi as Pi.
 Before we can start the Pi, we will have to install an operating system on the SD card.
 The SD card should be atleast 4 GB in size (out of which about 3.1 GB is occupied by the Fedora operating system, leaving you